 - Garlic salt and black pepper to taste

 Rinse and chop all the vegetables to a size in which they’ll cook quickly.
 I’m old fashioned and chop all of the following by hand, but if you have one of those handy dandy food choppers then feel free.

 Tip: I always de-stem my kale.
 Some people complain that kale gives them gas and this is usually from the tough fiber in the stem that causes this, so I eliminate it.

-Heat the coconut oil in a large non-stick skillet or wok.
+Heat a large non-stick skillet or wok on medium heat with a spray of olive oil cooking spray.
 Add chopped veggies and sauté until they soften to your preference.
 (About 5-7 minutes for me.)